 UNC Freshman Profile: Family Background of UNC-Chapel Hill Students

 In America, students whose parents also attended university are much more likely to attend university themselves; this makes a difference not just in UNC admissions but in all school admissions.
 And Chapel Hill’s freshmen are no exception to this rule.
-83% of all UNC-Chapel Hill freshman had parents who graduated from university.
-Not only that, but 19% of first-year Chapel Hill students had parents who also attended UNC-Chapel Hill.
+78% of all UNC-Chapel Hill freshman had parents who graduated from university.

 Still, the number of first-generation university students at Chapel Hill is significant.
-17% of accepted students–nearly 1/5 of the student body–are the first people int heir family to attend college.
+22% of accepted students–more than 1/5 of the student body–are the first people in their family to attend college.

 For more information on the UNC freshman profile at Chapel Hill, go to Chapel Hill’s official Freshman Profile page.
 Other UNC campuses offer similar profiles on their own official websites.